thedev/hipster-jekyll-blog/_posts/2015-04-11-enterprise-integration-patterns-intro.md

 ---
 layout: post
-title: "Enterprise Integration Patterns.
-Intro"
+title: Enterprise Integration Patterns.
+Intro
 description: ""
-category: notes
+category: messaging
-tags: []
+tags: ""
+published: true
+headline: ""
+modified: ""
+categories: null
+imagefeature: ""
+mathjax: false
+featured: false
+comments: false
 ---

 Recently I've been involved in different integrations.
 While doing research the book mentioned in the title came up often and I decided to have a look.
 Planning to take notes and a series of posts seems like a good way to do it.
 So here goes.